-What is default?
+What Is Default?

-If your loan becomes 270 days past due, you are legally in default on your student loan.
-Default is very serious, and the consequences include being reported to credit bureaus and difficulty borrowing money to purchase a car or house.
+If your loan becomes 270 days past due, you are in default on your federal student loan.
+Default is very serious, and the consequences include being reported to the credit reporting agencies, which can result in difficulty borrowing money to purchase a car or house.

-What are the consequences of default?
+What Are the Consequences of Default?